 The Charity Governance Awards (CGA) recognises charities that have adopted the highest standards of governance.
 An initiative of the Charity Council, the CGA aims to promote good governance in the charity sector by acknowledging the excellent work of charities, while inspiring others to emulate their best practices.

-To recognise charities with good disclosure practices, the Charity Council has also introduced the inaugural Charity Transparency Awards in 2016 which recognised 35 charities.
+To recognise charities with good disclosure practices, the Charity Council has also introduced the inaugural Charity Transparency Awards in 2016.
 This enabled the awards to be more inclusive but also emphasises that transparency and good disclosure practices are important pillars of good governance.

 The process will be the same annually.
 All charities that meet the qualifying standards in disclosure under the Charity Transparency Framework will receive the Charity Transparency Awards.
 They will also be eligible for the Charity Governance Awards assessment.